Palks-Studio/palks-studio-website/README.md

 - XML injection into the PDF

 For professional use, a complete and compliant integration can be set up according to specific needs.

 ---

+### Local bilingual assistant

+The website includes a local FR / EN assistant designed to guide visitors through Palks Studio's services, systems, resources and content.

+The engine runs without relying on an external artificial intelligence service.
+It uses a local JSON knowledge base, phrase matching and targeted keyword fallbacks.

+When a specific phrasing is recognized, the corresponding response is returned.
+Otherwise, selected keywords can route the request to a predefined reference response in the knowledge base.

+The system also distinguishes between French and English phrasing to return the corresponding response.
+When certain terms are identical in both languages, the interface language is used as the reference.

+The assistant can be used directly on the website or integrated as an embeddable widget.

+---